- BUSINESS PHONE LINES

 - ABOUT US

 - MORE INFO

 PSTN (Public Switched Telephone Network) lines, also referred to as POTS or Plain Old Telephone System, are a basic telephone service and usually used by small businesses, home offices or as standalone lines for EFTPOS, Fax or delivery of a DSL service.
-It's currently being phased out with the introduction of NBN and VoIP technology.

 All Timed Calls Are Billed on a per Second Basis.
 Pricing Excludes GST.